akclifto/cppRefresh/README.md

 }
 ```

 `malloc()` exists in Cpp but is not advised to use it.
 The `new` keyword replaces `malloc()` and is better than using `malloc()`.
-The advantage of `new` is that is allocates memory and also constructs objects for you.
+The advantage of `new` is that it allocates memory and also constructs objects for you.
 This is OOP and the very purpose of Cpp's creation: to be OOP.

 Array allocation: